 State and local legislation implementing Proposition 64 amended several significant regulatory provisions after the passage of Measure N. For example, the California Legislature eliminated a requirement that multiple licensees maintain separate and distinct premises.
 Assem.
 Bill 133 (2017-2018 Reg.
 Sess.); Cal.
 Bus. & Prof. Code § 26053.
 As a result, most of the City's nonprofit medical marijuana consumer cooperatives have become for-profit marijuana outlets, selling both medical and recreational marijuana.
-These for-profit operations are neither medical marijuana consumer cooperatives have become for-growing and the medical marijuana consumer cooperatives have become for-profit operations are neither medical marijuana consumer cooperatives nor authorized by California Health and Safety Code section 11362.765, the specific exclusions identified in Measure N.
+These for-profit operations are neither medical marijuana consumer cooperatives have become for-growing and the comparison of the City's 1362.765, the specific exclusions identified in Measure N.